fbpx

 Stainless Steel

-All grades of stainless steel have some degree of corrosion resistance, however, there are several grades of stainless steel that are far more suitable for use in marine environments than others.
-Grade 316 is probably the most common grade of stainless steel used in marine applications.
-It has more molybdenum than other austenitic stainless steels which helps it to resist pitting and other corrosive effects of salt water.
-Grade 304 is another marine grade stainless steel, although it has less molybdenum than grade 316 making it a less desirable choice in chlorine-rich environments.
+All grades of stainless steel have some degree of corrosion resistance; however, there are several grades of stainless steel that are far more suitable for use in marine environments than others.
+Grade 316 is probably the most common marine grade stainless steel.
+It has more molybdenum than other austenitic stainless steels, which helps it resist pitting and other corrosive effects of salt water.
+Grade 304 is another marine grade stainless steel, although it has less molybdenum than grade 316, making it a less desirable choice in chlorine-rich environments.

 Applications: marine fittings, marine fasteners, and marine structures